Happy Days (2007 film): Dubbed versions and remakes

 The film was dubbed into Malayalam as Happy Days and re-made in Kannada as Jolly Days and released in 2008.
 Both versions proved to be successful.
 The Tamil remake, Inidhu Inidhu (2010), was directed by noted cinematographer K. V. Guhan under actor Prakash Raj's Duet Movies banner.
-The first schedule was completed in Vellore Institute of Technology, Vellore (also called VIT University) and featured newcomers as protagonists.
-Mickey J. Meyer was retained as the music director and the project was his first venture in Tamil.
+Mickey J. Meyer was retained as the music director for both films and the project was his first venture in each language, respectively.

 In 2014, there were speculations that a Hindi remake of Happy Days would be directed by Sekhar himself, and would be co-produced by Salman Khan.
 However, there were no further updates.